amitmerchant1990/reverie/README.md

 categories: [PHP, Laravel]
 ```

-The contegorized content can be shown over this URL: <https://yourgithubusername.github.io/categories/>
+The categorized content can be shown over this URL: <https://yourgithubusername.github.io/categories/>

 ## Pagination